Yoska393/ShapPlantMicro/README.md

 ---

 ## 📂 data
-Multi-omics data (Genome, Microbiome, Metabolome, Phenotype)
+Multi-omics data (Genome, Microbiome, Metabolome, Phenotype) ready for analysis.
+Corresponding to the .csv files in "data/filtered"

 | File | Description |
 |------|--------------|